clubstudio/kickoff/readme.md

 ### package.json

-Defines the dependecies required by Grunt for the tasks outlined above.
+Defines the dependencies required by Gulp for the tasks outlined above.